eventide-project/schema-fixtures/README.md

 | attribute_names | Optional list of attribute names to limit testing to | Array of Symbol | Attribute names of the schema object |

 #### Actuating the Fixture

+The assignment fixture is only ever actuated directly when [testing](http://test-bench.software/user-guide/fixtures.html#testing-fixtures) the fixture.
+Usually, when the fixture is used to fulfill its purpose of testing schema assignment, TestBench's `fixture` method is used.

 ``` ruby
 call()